 Elm Sunday: We all have one.
-I met mine at a party for Archangel Zadkiel—Inn Lak'ech is on his island retreat.
-It was lovely seeing everybody from my previous lives, even the ones who still hated me.
+I met mine at a party for Archangel Zadkiel—Inn Lak'ech is on his island retreat, you know.
+It was lovely seeing everybody from my previous lives, even the ones who still hated me for whatever reason.
 One of them was a real surprise.
 And I met my son, who took me to the movie theater where we watched my life movie.
 We threw popcorn at the screen!

 E-MS: You have a son?

-Elm Sunday: Yeah.
-Sweet kid.
-He's in the Prologue with Seraphina, too.
+Elm Sunday: Yeah, a sweet kid, too.
+He's in the Prologue with Seraphina You know what?
 You should write a book about him.

-E-MS: Maybe I will.
-You mentioned Archangel Zadkiel.
+E-MS: In my copious spare time.
+Elm, you mentioned Archangel Zadkiel.
 What was he like?